layilin/SP23-33852/_texts/full-text.md

 > VER.
 549. *papaws*\] This singular tree, whose fruits surround its summit immediately under the branches and leaves, like a necklace; grows quicker than almost any other in the West Indies.
 The wood is of no use, being spungy, hollow, and herbacious; however, the blossoms and fruit make excellent sweet-meats;[^f116n2] but above all, the juice of the fruit being rubbed upon a spit, will intenerate[^f116n3] new killed fowls, *&c*. a circumstance of great consequence in a climate, where the warmth soon renders whatever meats are attempted to be made tender by keeping, unfit for culinary purposes.
 Nor, will it only intenerate fresh meat; but, being boiled with salted beef, will render it easily digestible.
 Its milky juice is sometimes used to cure ringworms.[^f116n4] It

-[^f116n1]: Tamarind refers to the tamarind tree (*Tamarindus indica*), which is probably native to tropical Africa and Madagascar.
-Its fruit pulp is used in food and beverages, including punch, and for medicinal purposes.
-According to Gilmore, the panspan or hog plum is *Spondias mombin*.
+[^f116n1]: According to Gilmore, the panspan or hog plum is *Spondias mombin*.
 Its native range is Mexico to the tropical Americas.
 The pawpaw is better known as the papaya (*Carica papaya*).
 Its native range is southern Mexico to Venezuela.

 [^f116n2]: Preserved or candied fruits.